Lehigh welcomes exchange students through a variety of agreements with partner colleges, universities and programs around the world.

 Course load: 4-5 classes; 12-16 credits.
 Only 1 class (up to 3 credits) can be taken in an online format.

-Course choices: Exchange students can take any undergraduate courses as long as they can meet the prerequisite requirements and there are vacancies available in those courses.
+Course choices: Exchange students can take most undergraduate courses as long as they meet the prerequisite requirements and there are vacancies available in those courses.
 Graduate-level courses are subject to availability and department approval.

 Examinations: Format of exams varies.
-Final exams are administered the last nine days of each semester.
+Exams are administered the last nine days of each semester.

 Majors and programs: Lehigh offers more than 100 majors and programs.